A trillion dollar question: Will SpaceX's Starship launch go well?

 As SpaceX prepares for its public offering, it's undergoing a critical test of the largest rocket ever built.

-Later on Thursday, the company is set to conduct a launch of a heavily redesigned version of its Starship rocket.
+On Friday, the company is set to conduct a launch of a heavily redesigned version of its Starship rocket after scrubbing a planned launch at the last minute on Thursday.
 The new rocket will fly using dozens of new Raptor 3 engines powered by a novel fuel system in the booster.
 It will also carry upgraded avionics, satellites, and test ports for a future refueling system that could allow Starship to one day reach other destinations like the Moon and even Mars.

 The launch comes a little under a month before investors expect SpaceX's much-anticipated initial public offering.
 Many analysts expect SpaceX to raise up to $75 billion, and to be valued at up to $1.5 trillion.
 The amount raised could make this the largest IPO ever, and make SpaceX one of the most valuable companies in the world.